Multimedia

 Krystal talks about the importance of optimism

-Join hosts James Anderson and Funda Kalemci on this episode of My _ Story, an NIQ DEI podcast, as they sit down with guest Krystal Dawson to hear her story about the importance of optimism.
+Join hosts James Anderson and Funda Kalemci on this episode of My Story Our Voices, an NIQ DEI podcast, as they sit down with guest Krystal Dawson to hear her story about the importance of optimism.

 Woman with headset in an online meeting